Delhi leads industry’s growth so far

 India: IGL plans to further the deployment of NGVs across the country

-According to Indraprastha Gas Limited managing director Rajesh Vedvyas, compressed natural gas has grown into one of the major energy sources for transportation in various Indian cities, mainly due to the steep increase in petrol prices that prompted drivers to install kits to run their vehicles on the gaseous fuel.
+According to Indraprastha Gas Limited managing director Rajesh Vedvyas, compressed natural gas has grown into one of the major fuel sources for transportation in various Indian cities, mainly due to the steep increase in petrol prices that prompted drivers to install kits to run their vehicles on the gaseous fuel.

 In addition, Delhi has more natural gas vehicles and CNG stations than any other city in India and, according to IGL, out of the country’s 527 refueling sites in 2009-10, Delhi had 188.